 Required Application Materials

-Review of applications will begin December 5, 2020 and will continue until the position is filled.
-Applications must be submitted electronically to the Michigan State University Human Resources web site http://careers.msu.edu/.
+Review of applications will begin January 8, 2024 and will continue until the position is filled.
+Applications must be submitted electronically to the Michigan State University Human Resources website http://careers.msu.edu.
+Posting number 910419.

-For more information, contact Lily Woodruff, Chair of the Search Committee, [email protected]
+For more information, contact Adam Brown, Chair of the Search Committee at [email protected].